Indiana Stroke Misdiagnosis Lawyers

 Risk Factors for Stroke

 There are many factors that can contribute to a person’s risk of having a stroke.
-The Mayo Clinic specifically warns of the risks associated with:
+The Clinic specifically warns of the risks associated with:

 - Being overweight or physical inactivity